<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 When the inspector is on-site, they have a few key objectives.
 They’ll start with a walkthrough of the factory floor to observe the manufacturing process, check the machinery, and look at the work areas.
 This gives them a real-time view of how your products are being made.
 Next, they’ll review all the documents you prepared, from safety records to training logs, to ensure everything complies with regulations.
 They will also talk to employees, like machine operators and supervisors, to get their firsthand perspective on the daily operations and quality checks.

-After the Inspection: Follow-Up and Next Steps
+After the Inspector Leaves: Your Next Steps

 The work isn’t over once the inspector leaves.
 After the visit, you’ll receive a detailed report that outlines any problems, suggestions, and required actions.
 It’s important to review this report carefully and act on the findings quickly.
 The factory will need to figure out the root cause of any issues and create a plan to fix them.
 This is where having a partner dedicated to complete quality control is invaluable.
 In some cases, a follow-up inspection may be scheduled to confirm that all the corrective actions have been implemented and are working effectively.